raspberrypi/documentation/raspbian/updating.md

 When running `sudo apt full-upgrade`, it will show how much data will be downloaded and how much space it will take up on the SD card.
 It's worth checking with `df -h` that you have enough free disk space, as unfortunately `apt` will not do this for you.
 Also be aware that downloaded package files (`.deb` files) are kept in `/var/cache/apt/archives`.
 You can remove these in order to free up space with `sudo apt clean` (`sudo apt-get clean` in older releases of apt).

-### Upgrading from Jessie to Stretch
+### Upgrading from Stretch to Buster

-Upgrading an existing Jessie image is possible, but is not guaranteed to work in every circumstance.
-If you wish to try upgrading a Jessie image to Stretch, we strongly recommend making a backup first — we can accept no responsibility for loss of data from a failed update.
+Upgrading an existing Stretch image is possible, but is not guaranteed to work in every circumstance.
+If you wish to try upgrading a Stretch image to Buster, we strongly recommend making a backup first — we can accept no responsibility for loss of data from a failed update.

 To upgrade, first modify the files `/etc/apt/sources.list` and `/etc/apt/sources.list.d/raspi.list`.
-In both files, change every occurrence of the word `jessie` to `stretch`.
+In both files, change every occurrence of the word `stretch` to `buster`.
 (Both files will require sudo to edit.)

 Then open a terminal window and execute: